-USCIS released a long-awaited proposal this week that will raise application fees for almost every category of immigrant to the United States.
+USCIS released a proposal in January that would raise application fees for almost every category of immigrant to the United States.
 While early press coverage has focused on the significant price increases for employment-based visas like the H1B, Boundless has discovered that family-based immigrant applications will also face dramatic fee increases.
 This includes a doubling of total fees from $1760 to over $3640 for many marriage-based green card applications when including the mandatory I-130 petition for a family member.
 In addition, fees for accompanying children will no longer be reduced and their costs will mirror adult applications.
 For an immigrant family of four, the costs to bring a spouse and two children to the United States could exceed $10,000 under this new fee proposal.

 Other immigration applications are also set to increase in price: the fiancé visa petition will increase by 35%, from $535 to $720, the petition for a relative will increase by 53% from $535 to $820, and the removal of conditions application will increase by 76%, from $680 to $1,195.